 An incredibly well designed, superbly crafted, and highly collectible marcasite brooch.
 It has been encrusted with numerous tiny hand-faceted pyrite (see "Trivia" below) that shimmer in the light.
 Tiny garnet eyes breathe life into these whimsical, sexy conjoined cats.
 Imagine this pinned onto a linen or cotton saree, a quilted jacket, or even on an LBD!
 Classically vintage and so effortlessly elegant.

 Measurements: 7 cms long and 2.3 cms at the widest.

 Weight: 10.04 gms

 Country of origin: Likely Thailand

-(2) All the jewellery has been gently cleaned to remove surface dirt and oils but not the patina- which in our view adds immensely to the appeal of vintage pieces.
-While in great condition (none of the jewellery is broken/chipped/in need of repair), all were previously owned by someone else, and while not perfect each is full of old history and charm.
+(2) All the jewelry has been gently cleaned to remove surface dirt and oils but not the patina- which in our view adds immensely to the appeal of vintage pieces.
+While in great condition (none of the jewelry is broken/chipped/in need of repair), all were previously owned by someone else, and while not perfect each is full of old history and charm.
 Please use accompanying photographs to make your decision and be sure to ask any questions you may have before purchase.

-(3) It is also worth reminding that since the jewellery is shot in close-up mode, the pieces may look bigger than actual size.
+(3) It is also worth reminding that since the jewelry is shot in close-up mode, the pieces may look bigger than actual size.
 Conversely, some large pieces may look smaller in pictures.
 Always refer to the mentioned dimensions.